Drinking too much water?

 - Dilution of salt in the blood, causing hyponatremia (low sodium level in blood)

-- Swelling of brain cells (due to hyponatremia)
+- Swelling of brain cells (due to low sodium level)

 Who needs to restrict their water intake?